mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 You can use `NexmoClient.isNexmoPushNotification(message.data))` to determine if the message is sent from Vonage server.

-Use `processPushNotification(message.data, listener)` to process the data received from Firebase Cloud Messaging (FCM) into an easy to use Nexmo object:
+Use `processPushNotification(message.data, listener)` to process the data received from Firebase Cloud Messaging (FCM) into an easy to use object:

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/setup/push-notifications/android/firebase-receive-push-notifications'
 ```

-> **NOTE:** In order to apply any methods on Nexmo Client object (for example answer a call, hangup, and so on) Nexmo Client has to be initialized and the user has to be [logged in](/client-sdk/getting-started/add-sdk-to-your-app/android) to it.
+> **NOTE:** In order to apply any methods on the `NexmoClient` object (for example answer a call, hangup, and so on), the `NexmoClient` has to be initialized and the user has to be [logged in](/client-sdk/getting-started/add-sdk-to-your-app/android) to it.

 ## Connect Vonage API application to Firebase